ArnabUshna24/Movie-Review-Analysis/README.md

 ## Data Visualization
 To visualize the word frequnecy for a specific sentiment polarity, `WordCloud` function from the `wordcloud` package was used.

+## Build from Source
+Instructions are provided in the `ipynb` file.

+If you have any queries, contact me: arnabnushna24@gmail.com